-You can help people who need support with HIV, hepatitis C and sexual health stay connected and supported in Scotland during COVID-19.
+Whether you take on The Kiltwalk or organise a World AIDS Day event, your fundraising will help people who need support with HIV, hepatitis C and sexual health in Scotland.

 Host a virtual birthday

-If you'd like to speak to us about your fundraising ideas, please email Holly and Matt at email@example.com or call 0131 556 9710.
+If you'd like to speak to us about your fundraising ideas, please email Holly or Matt at email@example.com or call

 Already got your great idea planned and just need a few tips to make sure everything goes smoothly?
 We can help you out no matter what stage your fundraising is at!